 - 5. Click OK.
 The selected panel name appears in the Button Properties dialog box. - 6.
 Select an image from the 'Use graphical modifier image' drop-down list, if needed. - 7.
 Select 'Use graphical modifier color,' if needed.
-An additional option appears. - 8.
-Click 'Custom graphical modifier color' and then click the drop-down arrow to select a color from the color palette. - 9.
+An additional option appears. - Click 'Custom graphical modifier color' and then click the drop-down arrow to select a color from the color palette. - 9.
 Select Panel > Save Panel.

-© 2024 NCR Voyix.
-All rights reserved.
-NCR Voyix - Confidential Use and Disclose Solely Pursuant to Company Instructions Change Password - Opens the FOH Change Password screen to enable an employee to change their password.
+Change Password - Opens the FOH Change Password screen to enable an employee to change their password.